smileyface12349/lamp-game/README.md

 # License

-This game is provided with no license.
-You may use the code to run this game, but you may not use any of its contents in your own project without my written approval.
-This may change in future.
+This code is provided under the MIT license.
+This means that you can do pretty much whatever you want with this code, but the only thing I ask is that you credit me.
+If you go on to make something cool with this code, I'd love to hear about it!